UNINETTSigma2/helm-charts/repos/stable/jupyter/README.md

 By installing this package, a Jupyter notebook with various pre-installed tools will be created.
+After installing, you will be able to access the Jupyter notebook using your web browser.

 A [Jupyter Notebook](http://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.